What is a Forensic Nurse?

 Forensic nurses specialize in caring for patients who are the victims of trauma, violence, and abuse.
 They have a foundation in the criminal justice system as well as nursing.
 They are on the front lines when victims of crimes need help the most, providing sensitive, compassionate care while meticulously collecting relevant evidence that may be needed later in court.
 Some forensic nurses choose to specialize in sexual assault/trauma by becoming certified as Sexual Assault Nurse Examiners (SANE).

-Becoming a Forensic Nurse
+How to Become a Forensic Nurse

-Those who are interested in forensic nursing should have an interest in not only direct patient care, but also being patient advocates.
+Those who are interested in forensic nursing should have an interest in not only direct patient care but also being patient advocates.
 They should also have an interest in criminal justice and the legal system.
 Strong attention to detail is also a quality valued in forensic nursing.
 Forensic nurses are exposed to emotionally draining and potentially disturbing cases, so having a stable work-life balance and support from family and friends is essential.

 After completion of a nursing program, successful completion of the NCLEX-RN exam is required for licensure as a registered nurse.